Compliance with any wage garnishment, no matter how large or small, or if it is the organization's first or 100th garnishment, is vital.

 3. All wage garnishments have equal processing power

 This is also not true.
-Child support garnishments take precedence over all other garnishments.
-Newer garnishments take a back seat to older garnishments.
+Child support garnishments take precedence over all other garnishments, but you must also consider the type of debt in order to prioritize and process correctly.
+Newer garnishments generally take a back seat to older garnishments.
 Finance leaders must understand how to process multiple garnishments for employees facing this situation.

 4. Wage garnishments only affect the employee